HTBalazs/gale/README.md

 // g++ -std=c++11 GA_solver.cpp -o GA_solver.exe

 /* Example:
-	Given the bending torque T and the maximum allowed stress "Smax" of a beam.
+	Given the bending torque "T" and the maximum allowed stress "Smax" of a beam.
 	Find the best rectangular beam cross-section with the smallest area using the width and height parameters.
 */